wko1014/RL_GCNPool/README.md

 * http://adni.loni.usc.edu

 ## Usage
-`network.py` contains the proposed deep learning architectures, `utils.py` contains functions used for experimental procedures, and `experiment.py` contains the main experimental functions.
+`network.py` contains the proposed deep learning architectures, `utils.py` contains functions used for experimental procedures, `experiment.py` contains the main experimental functions, and `analysis.py' is used for the analytical results.

 ## Citation
 If you find this work useful for your research, please cite our [paper](https://ieeexplore.ieee.org/abstract/document/9061668):